ePages-de/epages-docs/_posts/2017/2017-01-17-testing-async-interactions.md

 ```

 With the contract and test base class given above, a test class `ContractVerifierTest` is generated into `build/generated-test-sources/contracts/org/springframework/cloud/contract/verifier/tests/`.
-The test is calling the trigger method stated in the contract and then captures the event using `ContractVerifierMessaging`.
+The test calls the trigger method stated in the contract and then captures the event using `ContractVerifierMessaging`.
-The way an event is captured using plain Spring Amqp is part of the Amqp integration in Spring Cloud Contract that I contributed a while ago.
+How an event is captured using plain Spring Amqp is part of the Amqp integration in Spring Cloud Contract that I contributed a while ago.
 It is achieved by spying on the `RabbitTemplate`.
 The test then runs the assertions from the `outputMessage` section of our contract against the event.